From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Schwarzian modes in vector field

-In this Appendix we show that there are no Schwarzian modes for the vector field, following the same analysis detailed in Sec.~\ref{sec:spin2}.
+In this Appendix, we show that a general transverse vector field possesses Schwarzian-like modes.
+However, for the specific case of the ghost field, these normalizable modes do not behave as zero modes in the extremal limit.
+Consequently, the ghost field contribution to the one-loop path integral computation in Sec.~\ref{sec:1loop} is not dominant in the near-extremal limit.
+First, we compute the normalizable vector modes following the same analysis detailed in Sec.~\ref{sec:spin2}.
 In three dimensions, the relevant differential operator acting on the vector field is given by \cite{Leston, Indios}

 As in the spin-2 case, this second-order equation can be factorized into a first-order operator acting twice on the field \cite{Vasiliev:1997}, namely

 which also implies the gauge fixing condition

 From the $z$-component of \eqref{fo}, we immediately obtain